 1. Select Team Players

 Value pro-team attitudes and behaviors when selecting your team members, as well as teamwork skills.
-Hiring team players who want and are used to working in teams will facilitate cohesion to form.
+Hiring team players who want and are used to working in teams will facilitate cohesion.
+Moreover, by using a strengths-based approach, you can create a team with complementary strengths, fostering a more cohesive and high-performing group from the outset.

 2. Provide Alignment